-Recommended remedial actions should be set out in a Risk Rating Findings and Recommendations table (See Appendix B).
+Recommended remedial actions should be set out in a Risk Rating Findings and Recommendations table (Appendix B).

-11.0 The Remedial works plan (RWP)
+11.0 Remedial Works Plan

-The Remedial work plan (RWP), is a plan for the design, specification and inspection of the remedial works to be undertaken following the fire safety assessment process.
+The Remedial Work Plan (RWP), is a plan for the design, specification and inspection of the remedial works to be undertaken following the fire safety assessment process.